Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 Radisson program sign-up form.

-U.S. residents who were part of the previous program (prior to the split) will already have a Radisson Rewards Americas account.
+U.S. residents who were part of the previous program (before the split) would have had a Radisson Rewards Americas account post-split.
 If you're in this boat, you'll need to create a new Radisson Rewards account.
 Members in the region covered by the Radisson Rewards “international” program will have kept their accounts.
-If you don't have a Radisson Rewards account, make sure you create one.
-Thankfully, the program is free to join.
-Then, you can earn and redeem points.
-Remember, having both a Radisson Rewards and Radisson Rewards Americas account will also allow you to transfer the points between the two.

 Add your Radisson Rewards account to AwardWallet

-This is also the perfect time to add Radisson Rewards to your AwardWallet account.
+Now is also the perfect time to add Radisson Rewards to your AwardWallet account.
 AwardWallet will track your reservations, points balance and expiration, elite status, and any credits or promos associated with your account.

-Radisson Account in AwardWallet
+Radisson Rewards AwardWallet account

 Track your Radisson Rewards account in AwardWallet.